-Generative AI, or GenAI, is quickly becoming an integral part of the financial ecosystem, whether financial institutions (FIs) are using it directly or through their vendors.
+Generative AI, or GenAI, is quickly becoming an integral part of the financial ecosystem, whether financial organizations are using it directly or through their vendors.
 From streamlining daily tasks to analyzing and producing content, GenAI is a significant time and resource saver, as well as an innovative tool for improving products, services, and customer experiences.

 However, these benefits don’t come without risks.
-From AI washing to advanced cybersecurity threats, financial institutions must tread carefully.
+From AI washing to advanced cybersecurity threats, financial organizations must tread carefully.
 Whether your FI is already exploring GenAI or just starting to consider its use, understanding the whole landscape — both the opportunities and the risks — is essential to ensuring your risk management program stands strong.

 Table of Contents